One Day in Glasgow Best Things To Do by JetSettingFools.com

 Arriving train in the Glasgow Subway, Scotland

-The subway in Glasgow is one of the easiest urban transportation systems we have ever used.
-The entire Glasgow Underground consists of just 15 stations, which are connected in a loop with two lines: The Outer Circle and Inner Circle.
+The subway in Glasgow is one of the easiest transportation systems we have ever used.
+The entire Glasgow Underground consists of 15 stations, which are connected in a loop with two lines: The Outer Circle and Inner Circle.

 The Outer Loop runs clockwise and the Inner Circle goes counter-clockwise.
 The complete circuit takes just 24 minutes and trains run frequently.